gwu-libraries/launchpad/README.md

 	Change the values of LPHOME, server, user, and python version in the document as appropriate.

-4. Enable these apache modules:
+6. Enable these apache modules:

         sudo a2enmod expires
         sudo a2enmod headers

-5. If you want to use memcached, configure and ensure it has started:

-        sudo vim /etc/memcached.conf
-        sudo /etc/init.d/memcached start

-6. Enable the app in apache and bounce apache2 to start it up
+7. Enable the app in apache and bounce apache2 to start it up

         sudo a2ensite lp
         sudo /etc/init.d/apache2 restart